 I’m a little lost for words as to how to introduce you to this deliciously moist vegan chocolate brownie recipe.
 It delivers a delectable chocolate hit while being moist and not too sweet.

 I’ve always been a sucker for moist cakes.
 So, that was a must for me!

 Is this a healthy chocolate brownie recipe?

-What challenges me is that some may declare that this chocolate brownies recipe is healthy because it is free of sugar, dairy, gluten and is flourless.
+What challenges me is that some may declare that this chocolate brownie recipe is healthy because it is free of sugar, dairy and gluten and is flourless.

 The thing is, omitting those ingredients does not make a recipe healthy per se.
 This is for two reasons.